santiago-calderon-pena/IncX/README.md

    On HPC systems, expedite this process with `batch_similarity_comparison.sh` and `multiple_batch_similarity.sh`.

+   The results that come out of this experiment are available in `data/comparison_results.pkl`.

 4. **Compute Metrics**
    To calculate metrics such as insertion, deletion, EPG, and explanation size, start by running: